“It doesn’t matter how slowly you go, as long as you don’t stop.”Confucius

 Truthfully, I would have never had a chance to discover the world if I just stayed in Vietnam.
 One essential part of Finnish education I noticed is that education is a human right, and people really value it as they can study at any age as long as they have the passion and motivation.
 I am very impressed!
 Hence, I needed to try my best in order to get the opportunity to study abroad in Finland.

 I would like to find out what I really want to study.
 I would also like to highlight the importance of learning and personal growth; and how things could help me develop my career in the future.
-Not only learning all the theories at school but it is also about practicing what I have learned in a working environment.
+Not only learning all the theories at school but it is also about practising what I have learned in a working environment.
 Likewise, I would love to find out what I really want to do for a job, live for it and contribute to the sustainable development of society; not just make a living from it.

 Any advice for students looking for Erasmus internships?

 Firstly, your CV and cover letter should be well-prepared.
-Then start searching for open vacancies by narrowing them down by country or by company or by the fields you want to apply for.
-Remember to check the application period, deadlines, and regularly modify your cover letter and CV to meet job requirement.
+Then start searching for open vacancies by narrowing them down by country or by the company or by the fields you want to apply for.
+Remember to check the application period, deadlines, and regularly modify your cover letter and CV to meet the job requirement.
 In addition, do not forget to do research beforehand about the company that you apply for in order to understand more about its products, history, etc. This will be useful information in the interview.

 Next, ask for suggestions and recommendations from alumni, recruiters or whoever has had former experience in order to correct or make changes to your CV and cover letter.
 Read interesting job-hunting articles to have an idea about what you will experience as well.